7 Best Ignition Coils for Toyota Tundra: Improve Starts And Reduce Misfires

 Verdict If you want a low-cost, full-set replacement to stop misfires on a Toyota V6 quickly, this six-pack is a strong value, but expect performance and longevity below premium OEM coils.

-- Double iridium spark plugs promise longer service life and more consistent spark for better combustion and cold starts.
+• Double iridium spark plugs designed for longer service life and consistent spark

 Choosing the Right Toyota Tundra Ignition Coil: Key Factors to Consider